Boggy Creek II: And the Legend Continues: Mystery Science Theater 3000

 The film was featured on the comedy series Mystery Science Theater 3000, as the sixth episode of season 10.
+The episode premiered on May 9, 1999.
 Bill Corbett, performer and writer on the show, said: "It's the kind of movie that seems to hate you; to wish you active harm; to kick sand in your eyes and make you cry.
 And for me, this was personified by Mr. Charles B. Pierce, who is apparently responsible for every single aspect, every nano-second of this cruel and unusual bit of celluloid.
 He chose to write and play a grim, hostile, condescending, know-it-all of a man, a character who is proven superior to everyone else in the story again and again, who drills his lousy stinking voice-over narrative into our heads every freaking minute of this film, and who then has the temerity to wrap his movie up suggesting his sour Nazi of a character is really an ecological servant of God".

+In an article in Paste, writer Jim Vorel ranked the episode highly, placing it at #23 among MST3K episodes..
+Vorel calls Boggy Creek II the show's "most Southern" episode, which Mike and the 'bots use to make jokes "about moonshine, Waffle Houses and the shirtless men who dwell in and around them."
+Crenshaw, writes Vorel, "is far scarier and more unpleasant to look at than any monster ever featured on MST3K."